BenWoodford/CurrentCost_rtl433/README.md

 # CurrentCost_rtl433
 A Docker image for a software defined radio tuned to listen for Current Cost power consumption sensors at 433MHz.
 This is based off of Marco Verleun's awesome rtl2mqtt image, and chris kacerguis honeywell2mqtt derivitave.
-It uses an out data docker image of rtl_sdr and rtl_433 from sysrun/rtl_433.
+It uses an out-of-date docker image of rtl_sdr and rtl_433 from sysrun/rtl_433 (approx 1 year old).
 This is needed because current versions are problematic with my RTL DVB-T dongle...

 ## Usage